IBSim/VirtualLab/docs/source/examples.rst

     # Results stored at
     0,0.1,0.2,0.3,0.4,0.5,0.9,1.3,1.7,2.1,2.5

-The total number of timesteps, :math:`N\_tsteps`, is the sum of the second entries in each time section
+The total number of timesteps, :math:`N\_tsteps`, is the sum of the second entries in each time section:

 .. math ::

    N\_tsteps = N\_tsteps_1 + ... + N\_tsteps_m

-The end time of the simulation, :math:`T`, is the sum of the product of timestep size and number of timesteps for each time section
+The end time of the simulation, :math:`T`, is the sum of the product of timestep size and number of timesteps for each time section:

 .. math::

    T = t_0 + dt_1*N\_tstep_1 + ... + dt_m*N\_tstep_m

-The number of timestep results stored, :math:`N\_Res`, is the sum of the number of timesteps divided by the storage frequency for each time section plus one for the initial conditions at t0
+The number of timestep results stored, :math:`N\_Res`, is the sum of the number of timesteps divided by the storage frequency for each time section plus one for the initial conditions at :math:`t_0`:

 .. math::